GBTSpectroscopy/degas/README.md

 ### DEGAS Data tree

 Copy over the DEGAS data tree to your local computer.
 In practice, this is easiest by doing a push from the GB machines to your computer using `rsync`.
 Specifically, you need to grab the `rawdata` directory from our space on lustre.
-Note: if you are copying between NRAO sites, be careful!
-The bwlimit here is greater than the bandwidth of the internal links.
-Contact Amanda before trying to do this.

 ```
 rsync -ahv --bwlimit=8000 /lustre/pipeline/scratch/DEGAS/rawdata username@machine:/path/to/destination/DEGAS/.
 ```

+_Note: if you are copying between NRAO sites, be careful!
+The bwlimit here is greater than the bandwidth of the internal links.
+Contact Amanda before trying to do this._

 ### Weather Database

 Copy over the GBT weather database to your machine.
 It is located at `/users/rmaddale/Weather/ArchiveCoeffs/` on the GB machines.
 You only need the files that start with `Coeffs`.
 Make a directory on your local machine.
-Let's call it `/home/username/GBTWeather/` in this example
+Let's call it `/home/username/GBTWeather/` in this example.

 ```
 rsync -ahv --bwlimit=8000 /users/rmaddale/Weather/ArchiveCoeffs/Coeffs* username@machine:/home/username/GBTWeather
 ```

+_Note: if you are copying between NRAO sites, be careful!
+The bwlimit here is greater than the bandwidth of the internal links.
+Contact Amanda before trying to do this._

 ### Install and configure the DEGAS repository